The Alps & Southern France Tour

 This is the journey motorcyclists around the world dream of!
 An exhilarating and comprehensive tour that traverses the best of the Alps, highlighting majestic mountain passes, beautiful valleys, and the most sought-after cities.
 Hands-down, this is the greatest motorcycle festival in all of Europe!

-We will cross no fewer than 7 different countries on our motorcycle adventure: Spain, France, Switzerland, Austria, Germany, Italy, and Liechtenstein.
+We will cross 4 different countries on our motorcycle adventure: Spain, France, Italy and Switzerland.

-We will travel passed dreamy lakes and beautiful valleys, as well as through the mountains of the breathtaking Swiss Alps, the impressive Italian Dolomites, and the great heights of the French Maritime Alps.
+We’ll visit dreamy lakes and beautiful valleys, as well as the mountains of the breathtaking Swiss Alps and the great heights of the French Maritime Alps.

-But the icing on the cake on this incredible trip is the return, where we will ride through the south of France on the famous winding roads of the Massif Central.
+The icing on the cake on this incredible trip is the return ride through the south of France on the famous winding roads of the Massif Central.
 We will explore picturesque Provence and the rugged Land of Cathars, visiting the historic cities Avignon and Carcassonne.
 We finish our adventure by crossing the Pyrenees and heading back to the shores of the Mediterranean.

 * Price includes BMW G310R